-companies (save for IntegraLife International Limited and Integrated Application Development Pty Ltd) is 29 Clement's Lane, London, EC4N 7AE.
-The registered address of IntegraLife International Limited is 18/20 North Quay, Douglas, Isle of Man IM1 4LE.
+All of the above companies are close links of Integratin Holdings pic by virtue of their subsidiary status.
+The registered address for each of the companies (save for Integralife International Limited and Integrated Application Development Pty Ltd) is 29 Clement's Lane, London, EC4N 7AE.
+The registered address of Integralife International Limited is 18/20 North Quay, Douglas, Isle of Man IM1 4LE.
 The registered office for Integrated Application Development Pty Ltd is 19-25 Camberwell Road, Hawthorn East, Victoria, 3123, Australia.